STYLE AND APPROACH

 These articles are based on newsworthy people or events, often within a local area.
 The article covers the problems, worries or achievements of the people within the story and is written in a way that provides emotion and allows the reader to engage with the story through interest or sympathy.

-- You can start the course at any time and study at your own pace.
+- You can start at any time to suit you.